What Is a Wireless Panic Button and How Does It Work?

 How Do Panic Buttons Work?

-A high-end panic alarm system may well have its own Bluetooth or wireless network to ensure no dead areas or down time.
+A high-end panic alarm system may have its own Bluetooth or wireless mesh network to ensure no dead areas or downtime.
 Installing a comprehensive panic alarm system that covers every inch of your premises will help to protect staff and give employees peace of mind.

 In What Situations Can a Panic Button Help?